 TERRAIN TerainFlagsFile TerrainMultiplierFile TerrainPlotFile [LIMIT min max]

-precipitation recharge calculate from the precipitation recharge curves.
-The
+The spatial multipliers are applied to the precipitation recharge calculated using the precipitation recharge curves.

 BUDGET FlagFile